angr/angr.io/content/blog/angr_symbion.md

 Today we are going to talk about an exciting new feature that we have recently released on [angr's master](https://github.com/angr/angr/commit/fe20116e8dc2aef94d0849439ff9f12a39000dfe): Symbion, a brand new exploration technique aimed to overcome some of the complexities that real-world programs exhibit and that can't or are not currently modeled in our symbolic engine.

+Before moving on the interesting details remember: if you use Symbion in your research please cite the [paper](https://ieeexplore.ieee.org/abstract/document/9162164)! :D

 # Motivation

 When we leverage a symbolic execution tool such as angr to analyze a program, we depend on a model of the operating system and libraries to make the analysis tractable ( in fact trying to symbolically execute everything would lead immediately to a state explosion).